Posts filed under ‘Uncategorized’

 I got out of my shoes and assessed the damage — swollen left ankle obviously, some blisters, some chafing, but ultimately nothing too bad.
 I got this really sweet ceramic trophy for winning.
 I met a lot of cool people at the awards and after.
 Sat next to Steve Tursi who also did Umstead and we talked for a bit.
 He was one of the ones who had been SUPER encouraging throughout the night and I told him how much I appreciated it.
 Melissa grabbed me before we left and we talked about how we’re doing some of the same races coming up (Finger Lakes and 20in24).
+My family had also made friends with Bill, the boyfriend of the women’s 12 hour winner, an Irish lass named Aoife who was also super impressive all day (and probably much nicer in general than I was toward the end of the race).
+She’s a bad ass who is doing Badwater, and I’m of course jealous about that.
 It’s funny how I had JUST wrote in my last post about loneliness and meeting people at ultras and all that semi-maudlin sounding nonsense and here I go making some friends.
 ME!
 Making friends!
 Miracles DO happen.
 I’m still as socially inept and shy as I always am, but ultrarunners are a much friendlier, welcoming group than the majority of people I see in public.
 It does feel more and more like this is a niche I might actually be able to fit in to, at least somewhat.

 I know I mentioned it already but I just have to devote a paragraph to pointing out how ABSOLUTELY AMAZING my family was in this whole endeavor (and this is not just because I know you’re going to read this mom!).
 It was Mother’s Day weekend and they all drove out with me to NJ and helped me run around in circles for 12 hours overnight and brought such an enthusiasm the whole time.
 AND mom cooked my favorite, ravioli, Sunday evening.
 HER day and she cooked ME my favorite meal ‘to celebrate my victory’ or something like that.
 Dad, who is not a young man anymore, and who routinely goes to bed earliest of the four of us, and who is capable of falling asleep milliseconds after sitting in a chair, stayed up THE ENTIRE NIGHT.
 And not once looked annoyed or grumpy or anything negative.
 He was the biggest reason I was able to have as good a race as I did.
 I was SO HAPPY to have them there to see me do this, much moreso than I was about how I ran or anything like that.
 They’ve seen me race before, but not in a way that I feel suits me, and not in anywhere near the kind of shape I’m in now.
 Hopefully I can continue to put on a good show for them in the next few years, give mom something bigger to brag every single person in her phone’s contact list about.
 Thank you family, we may all be a bit insane but we are my favorite nonetheless.